glpi-project/doc-install/source/timezones.rst

 .. warning::

-   Currently, MySQL and MariaDB have a maximum date limited to 2038-01-19 on fields relying on ``timestamp`` type!
+   Currently, MySQL, and MariaDB (prior to 11.5), have a maximum date limited to 2038-01-19 on fields relying on ``timestamp`` type!

+   MariaDB 11.5 onwards is limited to 2106.

 Non windows users
 -----------------